caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *{"Dirty", "Clean", "Predict", "PSF"}*, *optional*, *default = Clean*

-    Output mode.
-Defaults to cleaning, since that's what we want to do in this worker.
+    Output mode of DDFacet.
+Options are 'Dirty', 'Clean', 'Predict', and 'PSF'.
+This setting defaults to 'Clean', since that is what we want to do in this worker.